Britain, slavery and unfinished business | DW | 17.06.2020

 The patriotic song Rule Britannia tells Britons they will "never, ever be slaves."
-Some non-Brits were — and some still are — not so fortunate.
-DW examines the slavery debate in Britain today.
+Yet millions were enslaved or traded by the British, who reaped economic gains.
+DW examines the debate in Britain today.

 With statues coming down or threatened to be pulled down all over the UK, following protests initiated by the Black Lives Matter movement in the US, interest in the origins and lasting effects of the slave trade have spiked.
 And Britain, which was deeply enmeshed in the slave trade in the 17th and 18th centuries, sits on one of history's deepest fault lines.